 Why Marketing Should Be Its Own Department

 When marketing is tucked inside another department, the system is designed for reporting, not for growth.
-Learn why structural sovereignty is the only way to move from managing internal perceptions to capturing market share.
+Learn why structural independence is the only way to move from managing internal perceptions to capturing market share.

 The Structural Lie